 7 Best Lookouts in Blackheath (That You Can Drive To)

-The Blackheath area in the Blue Mountains, between Medlow Bath and Mount Victoria, is home to many panoramic lookouts offering scenic views of cliffs, waterfalls and valleys.
+The Blackheath area in the Blue Mountains, between Medlow Bath and Mount Victoria, boasts numerous panoramic lookouts with scenic views of cliffs, waterfalls, and valleys.

-In this article, we are sharing seven of these vantage points, including details on how best to get there, which makes for a fun day out in Blackheath.
+In this article, we’ll highlight seven of these stunning lookouts, including tips on how to get there, ensuring you have a memorable day out in Blackheath.

 JOIN SYDNEY UNCOVERED